Policy & Research/Policy Brief/News/Immigration/Texas

 Note: n/a refers to insufficient data to provide an estimate.
 Landscaping and building services are included in business services.
 Child and senior care is included in health services.

-"Immigrants now make up nearly a quarter (23%) of Texas’ labor force and contribute an estimated $119 billion to the Texas economy annually"
+"Immigrants make up nearly a quarter of Texas’ labor force (23%) and contribute an estimated $192 billion to the Texas economy annually"

 Immigrants of many different backgrounds and various legal statuses make up the total labor force in Texas.
-More than 1.1 million are naturalized U.S. citizens, an estimated 900,000 people are lawful permanent residents, and 140,000 individuals are members of the workforce with nonimmigrant status, like H-1B visa holders, or other temporary immigrants.
+More than 1.4 million are naturalized U.S. citizens, an estimated 800,000 people are lawful permanent residents, and 260,000 individuals are members of the workforce with nonimmigrant status, like H-1B visa holders, or other temporary immigrants.
 Together, these U.S. citizens and people with some form of legal status make up 15% of Texas’ total labor force.

-Additionally, FWD.us estimates that more than 1.1 million workers in Texas are undocumented immigrants, representing nearly 8% of the total workforce, the highest level of any U.S. state.
-With such a large share of Texas’ workforce, undocumented workers have become critical to the labor infrastructure of the state, especially during times of crisis such as the COVID-19 recovery or natural disasters like hurricanes and sudden freezes.
-Undocumented immigrants are particularly concentrated in agricultural occupations (33% of the total agricultural workforce), construction jobs (27%), and among building grounds and maintenance workers (24%).
+With such a large share of Texas’ workforce, immigrants without legal status or have temporary protections have become critical to the labor infrastructure of the state, especially during times of crisis such as the COVID-19 recovery or natural disasters like hurricanes and sudden freezes.
+These immigrants are particularly concentrated in the agricultural occupations (54% of all agricultural jobs), construction jobs (28%), and among building grounds and maintenance workers (22%).

 Immigrants help power major sectors of the state’s workforce, driving innovation, creating American jobs, and boosting economic growth.
 If Texas wants to continue being a leading global economy, then we need to enact policies that build a vibrant, inclusive, welcoming environment for immigrants of all backgrounds.
 Doing so is critically important for the Texan economy; it is also the right thing to do.